Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Method

 \paragraph{More generalized configurations} This case takes the input of either mesh or point cloud, while the candidate skeletal points can be generated by Voronoi diagrams or random sampling.
 Different from the first case, where both inner and outside structures are well defined, it is challenging to derive precise topological connections of the skeletal points.
 We seek for an approximation of the MAT connection similar to \cite{amenta2001power} as follows. \\ Suppose $P^+$ is the set of all selected points by set coverage.
 Let $S$ denotes the set of the surface.
-We then compute the Power diagram $\textbf{PD}$ on the set of $\{B'(p_i,r_i'), p_i \in P^+\} \cup \{B(s_i, \delta_r), s_i \in S\} $ and establish the connection by extracting between the selected inner points on the dual of $\textbf{PD}$, regular triangulation $\textbf{RT}$.
+We then compute the Power diagram $\textbf{PD}$ on the set of $\{B'(p_i,r_i'), p_i \in P^+\} \cup \{B(s_j, \delta_r), s_j \in S\} $ and establish the connection by extracting edges among the selected inner points on the dual of $\textbf{PD}$, regular triangulation $\textbf{RT}$.
+In order to suppress over-connection, we up-sample on the input point cloud following~\cite{huang2013edge}, leading to $30000$ surface samples.
+These points are treated as surface points in $\textbf{RT}$ during connection establishment.
+Note that $r'$ can be adjusted accordingly during the computation of $\textbf{RT}$ to achieve flexible control over the connection.